codewpf/servo-legal/privacy-policy.md

 - **Access**: Request a copy of the personal information we hold about you.
 - **Correction**: Request correction of any inaccurate personal information.
-- **Deletion**: Request deletion of your account and associated personal data.
+- **Deletion**: Request deletion of your account and associated personal data by emailing us from the address linked to your Servo account with the subject line "Account deletion request".
 Note: fuel prices you have submitted are anonymised community data and will not be deleted, as they no longer contain personally identifiable information.

 To exercise any of these rights, contact us at the address below.
 We will respond within 20 working days as required by the Privacy Act 2020.